GoogleCloudPlatform/gke-fqdnnetworkpolicies-golang/README.md

 uninstall the controller, reinstall it, update your FQDNNetworkPolicies to the `v1alpha2` API and recreate them.

+In the same manner, upgrading in place from the `v1alpha2` API (used in the 0.2 release) to the `v1alpha3` (introduced in the 0.3 release) is not supported.
+You'll need to uninstall the controller, reinstall it, update your FQDNNetworkPolicies to the `v1alpha3` API and recreate them.

 ## Uninstall

 To uninstall the FQDNNetworkPolicies controller from your GKE cluster, delete the FQDNNetworkPolicies first,